netdata/netdata/database/README.md

 ## Running Netdata on embedded devices

-Embedded devices usually have very limited RAM resources available.
+Embedded devices typically have very limited RAM resources available.

-There are 2 settings for you to tweak:
+There are two settings for you to configure:

 1. `[db].update every`, which controls the data collection frequency
 2. `[db].retention`, which controls the size of the database in memory (except for `[db].mode = dbengine`)